songqiaoyuchen/soforum/README.md

 ### Features

 #### User Registration and Authentication
-- A "/signup" page for new users with validation for form inputs (to be changed to a dialog popup).
+- A "/signup" page for new users with validation for form inputs.
 - Login dialog popup with error handling for incorrect credentials.
 - Authentication using JSON Web Tokens (JWT), stored in `sessionStorage`.
 - Persistent user state using Redux and `sessionStorage`.
 - Automatic logout when the JWT token expires to ensure secure access.
-- *Refresh tokens with short-lived access tokens to enhance security (TBC)*.

 #### Thread Management
 - A homepage to view threads with pagination for efficient loading.